 What’s driving the need for customer experience transformation in 2025

-1. Customers expect more than service they expect precision, empathy, and relevance
+1. Customers demand precision, empathy, and contextual relevance

 3. The rise of the life-centric customer